Aprotinin Side Effects

 3. Shore-Lesserson L, Reich DL "A Case of Severe Diffuse Venous Thromboembolism Associated with Aprotinin and Hypothermic Circulatory Arrest in a Cardiac Surgical Patient with Factor V Leiden."
 Anesthesiology 105 (2006): 219-221

-Not all side effects for aprotinin may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of aprotinin may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about aprotinin